charlie1404/query-builder/README.md

 * `yarn format:write`: fixes and overwrites any source files that _don't_ adhere to our Prettier config
 * `yarn build`: runs the TypeScript compiler against the project and produces distributable output
 * `yarn test`: runs the unit tests
+* `yarn test:dist`: runs the compiled unit tests against the compiled source.
+Typically used by our pre-commit hook, CI, and pre-publish script

 ## Contributing